deobald/vipassana-for-hackers/vipassana-for-hackers.md

 The hacker community has been on the verge of this exploration for quite some time.
 Pixar's acclaimed "Inside Out" attempts to explain the roots of emotion and consciousness in a visual way while permitting itself an indulgence of a tree-shaped Homunculus Fallacy.
 Combinatorial explosion aside, even one layer deep a child is likely to ask if Sadness has her own internal Sadness or her own internal Fear.
 Such an oversimplified model may help us discuss tantrums with our Kindergarten students but they don't get us anywhere in terms of explaining consciousness.

 Animated films are not meant to epitomize modern Psychology or thought exercises of contemporary philosophers on the problem of consciousness but there exists much tantilizing media targeted at adults as well.
 The easiest and most recent examples of this are no doubt the works of Douglas Hofstadter.
 "Gödel, Escher, Bach: An Eternal Golden Braid" captured the imaginations of the hacker community for an extended period of time, as the term "blogging" evolved from portmanteau to an accessible part-time career for stay-at-home parents.
 The term "strange loop", coined in this book, has since become a mild obsession of philosophical and artistic computer scientists, linguists, and mathematicians, even inspiring the namesake software conference held in St. Louis.
 Hofstadter's more cohesive "I Am a Strange Loop" tackles the problem of consciousness more succinctly.
-However, despite directing the reader to Zen at multiple points (Zen is relevant because the practice of Zazen, or Zen meditation, is a nervous-system-based meditation similar to Vipassana), these books do not invite the reader to explore these concepts directly.
+However, despite directing the reader to Zen at multiple points*, these books do not invite the reader to explore these concepts directly.
 There is no hacking.
 A thorough read of GEB or IAaSL is akin to reading all four volumes of Knuth's "The Art of Computer Programming" without having ever touched a computer or to reading "The Joy of Cooking" cover to cover without having ever set foot inside a kitchen.

 I will attempt to frame the self-exploration of nervous system meditations like Vipassana using one tool familiar to the Computer Science discipline: LISP.
 If you are neither a Computer Scientist nor a Linguist and have no interest in computer languages, feel free to skip to the next section.